AlexChapman18/UnPhone-Foundry-Light-Controller/README.md

 2. **Concurrent Effects:** Currently, the system runs 1 effect over all the architectual groups, but with the addition of individual effects it would be possible to have some fixtures "solid on" whilst others changing brightness over time.

-3. **unPhoneas an Interface:** Becuase the Art-Net processing takes place on the unPhone, if there are any signal issues the effects will stop running.
+3. **unPhone as an Interface:** Becuase the Art-Net processing takes place on the unPhone, if there are any signal issues the effects will stop running.
 The addition of a second wired microcontroller could be used, doing the Art-Net processing locally whilst the unPhone acts as a remote interface.
 This would also allow for multiple unPhone remotes, 1 for each room if needed.

 4. **Multi-venue Control:** Although the Foundry venue is split into three rooms (Main-room, Studio, Fusion), only the Main-room is currently controllable due to WiFi signal concerns.
 However, with the use of multiple WiFi access-points it would be possible for the lighting remote to control all 3 rooms at once, allowing for a full venue control system.